 Using an HTML file upload method

-This method allows you to verify your site as easy as possible and all you have to do is to upload a specific HTML file to your site.
+This method allows you to verify your website as easy as possible and all you have to do is to upload a specific HTML file to your site.
 It’s important to note that the file ties itself to a specific user.
 To verify it this way you just need to choose this method on the verification details page, download the file and upload it to your site.
-Remember that if for some reason you remove it, the site loses verification.
+Remember that if for some reason you remove it, the site loses Google verification.

 There is a possibility that some errors specific to this method could occur: